RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Debugging/AddViewableVariable.md

 # AddViewableVariable

+!!! note
+    This function only exists in REV02 and above.

 ## Description
-Adds a viewable variable to the dev menu.
+Adds a viewable variable to the [Dev Menu](TODO).
 Viewable variables exist until the scene is changed or reloaded.

 ## Parameters
 - `name`
 The display name of the viewable variable in the dev menu.
 Display names may be a maximum of 15 characters long.
 - `value`
-A pointer to the value to be tracked, viewed and edited in the dev menu.
+A pointer to the value to be tracked, viewed and edited in the [Dev Menu](TODO).
 - `type`
-The type of the viewable variable, this should match the type of `value`.
+The type of the viewable variable, which should match the type of `value`.
 See [ViewableVarTypes](TODO) for more info on what types are valid.
 - `min`
 The minimum value of the viewable variable (inclusive).
 - `max`
 The maximum value of the viewable variable (inclusive).